-From Figures~\ref{fig:binary-detail} and~\ref{fig:multiclass-detail}, we can determine the best-performing algorithm for each group based on precision, recall, and F1-score.
+From Figures~\ref{fig:binary-detail} and~\ref{fig:multiclass-detail}, we can determine the best-performing algorithm for each group based on precision, recall, and F1 score.
 It is important to note that Figure~\ref{fig:binary-detail} represents SATD identification aimed at distinguishing SATD from non-SATD (binary classification), while Figure~\ref{fig:multiclass-detail} illustrates the results of SATD categorization of specific SATD types (multiclass classification).
-To select the best-performing algorithm from the boxplot, we primarily focused on the F1-score (dark blue bars) as it offers a balance between precision and recall.
-We identified the algorithm with the highest median F1-score, indicated by the middle line of the boxplot, and considered its variance (the spread of the box and whiskers), with lower variance suggesting more consistent performance.
-Additionally, we examined the precision and recall (light and mid-blue bars) to ensure a balance between the two, prioritizing algorithms with high values in both.
-In addition, we minimized the influence of algorithms with numerous outliers, as they indicate inconsistent performance, even if their median scores were high.
-Finally, we factored in the n value (number of experiments), giving preference to algorithms tested more frequently, as a higher n suggests more reliable and stable results across different trials.
+To select the best-performing algorithm from the boxplot, we primarily focused on the F1 score (dark blue bars) as it offers a balance between precision and recall.
+We identified the algorithm with the highest median F1 score, indicated by the middle line of the boxplot, and considered its variance (the spread of the box and whiskers), with lower variance indicating more consistent performance.
+Additionally, we examined precision and recall (light and mid-blue bars) to ensure a balanced trade-off between the two, prioritizing algorithms with high values for both.
+In addition, we minimized the influence of algorithms with numerous outliers, as such algorithms indicate inconsistent performance, even when their median scores are high.

-The best-performing algorithms for each approach based on the different SATD types is presented in Table~\ref{tab:tb_best_satd_types}.
-In both the SATD identification and categorization tasks, BERT consistently emerges as the best-performing model.
-For SATD identification, BERT's high median F1-score, tested across a large number of experiments (n=69), showcases its strong reliability and generalizability.
-Its low variance and minimal outliers further demonstrate its consistent and stable performance across different datasets.
-Leveraging its advanced Transformer-based architecture, BERT excels at capturing the context and nuances in SATD instances, making it highly effective in balancing precision and recall.

-Similarly, in the SATD categorization task, BERT outperformed other models, achieving the high median F1-score with a significant number of experiments (n=47).
-Its minimal variance and absence of outliers reinforce its reliability and consistency in this task as well.
-Altogether, these factors position BERT as the most robust and effective model for both SATD identification and categorization, making it the top choice in each task.